enketo/blog/_posts/2012-05-04-enketos-new-architecture.md

   - ODK
   - offline
 ---
-As a follow up to the[ introduction of enketo][1] and my post about the [JavaRosa form format][2], I would like to explain the new architecture of enketo.
+As a follow up to the[ introduction of enketo][1] and my post about the [OpenRosa form format][2], I would like to explain the new architecture of enketo.
 Development work is progressing steadily.
 Most of the hard stuff in transforming the XML forms into HTML5 forms has been completed using the power of XSLT (wow!), PHP and JavaScript.
 There is a still a lot of work remaining with other aspects of the application.

  [1]: /an-introduction-to-rapaide/ "An Introduction to Rapaide"
  [2]: /survey-tools/ "Survey Tools"